triton-inference-server/server/docs/model_repository.rst

 A model using a custom backend is represented in the model repository in the same way as models using a deep-learning framework backend.
-Each model version subdirectory must contain at least one shared library that implements the custom model backend.
+Each model version sub-directory must contain at least one shared library that implements the custom model backend.
 By default, the name of this shared library must be **libcustom.so** but the default name can be overridden using the *default_model_filename* property in the